 - It can be abused: Family or physicians may be able to abuse the law.
 Family members could coerce the dying into asking for medication to gain status or inheritance.
 Physicians may push the drug to receive compensation.

 - It goes against the U.S. Constitution: Supporters of the law argue that the Constitution protects the personal choice to die.
-Opponents have argued that a requirement that the physician notify the patient of the option violates the physician’s right to free speech, and that it goes against physician’s religious freedoms.
+Opponents have argued that a requirement that the physician notify the patient of the option violates the physician’s right to free speech and that it goes against the physician’s religious freedoms.

 The following states are not considering physician-assisted death laws now: Alabama, Alaska, Arkansas, Connecticut, Delaware, Florida, Idaho, Illinois, Kansas, Louisiana, Michigan, Mississippi, Missouri, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, West Virginia, and Wyoming.

 Death with Dignity law continues to be debated.
-These states will consider passing the law in 2020: Arizona, Georgia, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Utah, Virginia and Wisconsin.
+These states will consider passing the law in 2020: Arizona, Georgia, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Utah, Virginia, and Wisconsin.

 Lastly, there is the state of Montana.
 While Montana does not have a codified physician-assisted death statute, the Montana Supreme Court ruled in 2009 that nothing in state law prohibited a physician from honoring a terminally ill patient’s request for end-of-life medication.